‘Dilbert’ Creator Scott Adams: Twitter Is Shadow Banning Me

 In evaluating the controversial temporary immigration ban through a “persuasion filter,” Scott Adams maintains President Trump, by virtue of his negotiation acumen, will eventually come up with a refugee policy that will be acceptable to both the left and the right.
 He also claims that violent, anti-Trump protesters who see the president as fitting into their preconceived notions of despotism could theoretically and ironically bring about a police state, something that they evidently seek to prevent.

 Separately, in June of 2016, SourceFed through a viral video claimed that Google was engaged in manipulating search results through the autocomplete function in favor of Hillary Clinton, which the search engine denied.
-WikiLeaks founder Julian Assange also alleged that social media giant was actively trying to help Clinton get elected as U.S. president.
+WikiLeaks founder Julian Assange also alleged that the social media giant was actively trying to help Clinton get elected as U.S. president.

 [Featured Image by Marcio Jose Sanchez/AP Images]